Medically reviewed by Drugs.com. Last updated on Feb 11, 2022.

 When to see a doctor

-Clubbing of the fingers, in which the fingertips spread out and become rounder than normal, is often linked to heart or lung conditions.
+Clubbing of the fingers, in which the fingertips spread out and become rounder than usual, is often linked to heart or lung conditions.

 If you are exposed to high levels of asbestos dust over a long period of time, some of the airborne fibers can become lodged within your alveoli — the tiny sacs inside your lungs where oxygen is exchanged for carbon dioxide in your blood.
 The asbestos fibers irritate and scar lung tissue, causing the lungs to become stiff.
 This makes it difficult to breathe.